axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/table-sortable/README.md

 ### React

-Create a react table with the createElement function from your react version and then use it.
+Create a React-ified sortable table with the createElement function from your React version and then use it like this:

 ```js
 // Here an example from create-react-app